AndrewChacon/cyber-security-edu/bug-bounty-bootcamp/06-cross-site-scripting.md

 ```

 The comment field will display as blank but its running whatever code you type between the script tags, every time a user visits this page the malicious code will execute.
 Upon submitting it would become embedded on the forums pages HTML code.
 #### Blind XSS
+A blind XSS is a type of stored XSS vulnerability, the input is stored on the server and executed in another part of the app or is executed in a different app.
+For example a page that lets you send a message to support staff, the input is not sanitized and its rendered on the admin page.
+Harder to detect but just as dangerous as normal stored XSS, cant find them by looking for input reflected in the servers response.
+Used to attack administrators, extract their data, and take over their accounts.
 #### Reflected XSS
 #### DOM Based XSS
 #### Self XSS